• Home

 ⦁ Do not say "I have them on the fish finder" or "I have them on ADS-B"

-⦁ Get Flight Following when leaving a Class C or D airport...that will set you up
+⦁ Get Flight Following when leaving a Class C or D airport...they will set you up

 North Up = plane moves